 The construction period commenced on July 31, 2017 (closing date) and concluded on January 31, 2019.
 The construction loan bore interest at the prime rate plus 2.00% per annum.
-Interest incurred during the construction period totaled \$6,024 and \$51,230 for the years ended December 31, 2019 and 2018, respectively, and was capitalized as a component of buildings.
+Interest incurred during the construction period totaled \$6,024 for the year ended December 31, 2019 and was capitalized as a component of the construction related to the Ulman House.
 The Ulman House was placed into service during February 2019.

 Effective February 1, 2019, the construction loan converted to a permanent loan.
 Commencing on March 1, 2019, monthly installments of principal and interest are due through July 31, 2025 (maturity date).
 The permanent loan bears interest at the seven-year treasury bill yield plus 2.50% per annum.
-Interest expense on the permanent loan totaled \$42,554 during the year ended December 31, 2019.
+Interest expense on the permanent loan totaled \$45,601 and \$42,554 during the years ended December 31, 2020 and 2019, respectively.